lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ## Open fastai Deep Learning Software from Github in Container

-Now open the windows console and clone the fastai repository to C drive, or another local disk. **Better to avoid Google Drive and H Drive** (as they are already windows mounts) or you may have container mount permission difficulties lateron .
+Now open the windows console and clone the fastai repository to C drive, or another local disk. **Better to avoid Google Drive and H Drive** (as they are already windows mounts) or you may have container mount permission difficulties later on .
 This repository contains [Jeremy Howard's](https://en.wikipedia.org/wiki/Jeremy_Howard_(entrepreneur)) fantastic fastai course delivered at UQ in 2022.
 My latest changes are in the cpufrozen branch that I use for teaching.

 You can use c: if you are careful about Windows file system issues.